 The following are popular coins that are not eligible for IRA accounts in the U.S., usually due to insufficient purity or lack of proper certifications.

-They may be great coins to add to your own personal collection, or for investment in your own name.
+They may be great coins to add to your collection or for investment in your name.